 Legal Name: Central Vermont Humane Society, Inc. Physical Address: 1589 VT Route 14 S, East Montpelier, VT 05651

 Mailing Address: PO Box 687, Montpelier, VT 05601

 Federal Tax ID Number: 03-0217066

 Please let us know if you plan to or have already included CVHS in your estate plans.
 Not only does it enable us to express our gratitude to you, it is useful to our internal planning processes.
 You will automatically become a valued member of our Companion Legacy Society when you complete our simple form indicating your gift intentions.
-Please click here for a copy of the form and email it to Sherry Knudsen.
+Please click here for a copy of the form and email it to Linnea.

 Important: The material presented in this website is intended only as general educational information and should not be interpreted as legal, financial or tax advice.
 Figures cited in examples are for hypothetical purposes only and are subject to change.
 We encourage you to consult your financial, tax, and/or legal advisors to obtain guidance specific to your individual situation and philanthropic goals.